bellingcat/geoclustering/README.md

 ## Input

 Inputs are supplied as a `.csv` file.
-The only required fields are `lat` and `lon`, all other fields are reflected to the output.
+At a minimum, each row needs to have a `lat` and a `lon`` column.
+Other rows are reflected to the output.

 ```csv
 id,name,lat,lon